-The XMEGA A4 has a powerful On-Chip Debug (OCD) system that - in combination with Atmel's development tools - provides all the necessary functions to debug an application.
+The XMEGA A3 has a powerful On-Chip Debug (OCD) system that - in combination with Atmel's development tools - provides all the necessary functions to debug an application.
 It has support for program and data breakpoints, and can debug an application from C and high level language source code level, as well as assembler and disassembler level.
 It has full Non-Intrusive Operation and no hardware or software resources in the device are used.
-The ODC system is accessed through an external debugging tool which connects to the PDI physical interface.
-Refer to "Program and Debug Interfaces" on page 48.
+The ODC system is accessed through an external debugging tool which connects to the JTAG or PDI physical interfaces.
+Refer to "Program and Debug Interfaces" on page 47.